lil-id/lil-id/README.md

 ### I am lil, machine learning and web development enthusiast.

-- 🔭 Learn backend projects using flask python
-- 🌱 Learning design patterns in depth
+- 🌱 Learning backend projects using flask python and design patterns in depth
 <br>

 ## Connect with me